rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 In both cases every time someone wanted to access data for a particular source it was generated on demand, so they had to wait however long it took for the `Python` "glue" to pull everything together.

-> For usage not related to data access the web application didn't need to do much work since these scenarios are well served by `Django` -
+> For usage not related to data access the web application didn't need to do much work since these scenarios were well served by `Django` -
 >- To display a web page it asks a database for the data it needs to render files that the browser needs (`HTML`, `CSS` & `JavaScript`) so it can display a user interface
->- To serve "static" files like images or `csv` text files it can shares them directly (typically by routing to another tool like `NGINX` or `Apache`)
+>- To serve "static" files like images or `csv` text files it can just send them directly (typically by routing to another tool like `NGINX` or `Apache`)

 The web application enabled configuring the data pipeline to change the exported data sets.
 One could flag erroneous readings graphically so that they would be filtered out, or change a particular sensor's settings so its readings would be shifted.

-Back in 2014/15 there was a push internally to do all energy analysis in `Python` in `Jupyter Notebooks`.
+Back in 2014/15 there was a push internally to do all energy analysis in `Python` in `Jupyter Notebooks` ...

 > `Jupyter Notebook` is a web-based interactive computing platform

-By the time I started, these notebooks had been largely phased out in favour of dedicated tooling like `Windographer`, and were only used for scenarios not yet covered by such tooling.
+... however, by the time I started, these notebooks had been largely phased out in favour of dedicated tooling like `Windographer`, and were only used for scenarios not yet covered by such tooling.

 To make the lives of the team easier,  they could access and run the notebooks from their browser over a Virtual Private Network (VPN) connection without having to install anything.